AjeeshSS/Mat_Tst-Vodex.ai/README.md

 project setup
 1. clone the repository
 2. type 'pip install requirements.txt' on terminal
-3. uvicorn main:app  on terminal
+3. uvicorn app.main:app  on terminal
-want to reload  then  'uvicorn main:app --reload' on terminal
+want to reload  then  'uvicorn app.main:app --reload' on terminal

 Access this URL to view the running project: http://127.0.0.1:8000/docs#/